hunzikp/velox/README.md

 For its read and write methods, velox requires the [rgdal](https://cran.r-project.org/package=rgdal) package, which relies on the external
 GDAL (>= 1.6.3) and PROJ.4 (>= 4.4.9) libraries.
-On Debian/Ubuntu (>= 12.04), GDAL and PROJ.4 can be installbed by entering
+On Debian/Ubuntu (>= 12.04), GDAL and PROJ.4 can be installed by entering
 ```shell
 sudo apt-get install libgdal-dev libproj-dev
 ```